Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 The calcium carbonate is white, scaly and easily detached.
 Calcium silicate is slightly gray and more solid, which makes it more difficult to remove.

 If the walls of your pool contain calcium silicate, the scale on the walls of your pool is a symptom of a more serious problem: calcium scale in the plumbing and filtration system.
-This is a problem that only a professional company can deal with.
+This is a problem that only a professional pool maintenance company can deal with.

 If you don’t know what type you have on your pool , use a dropper to pour muriatic acid on the deposits.
 Calcium carbonate will foam in reaction to acids.
 Calcium silicate, being a more solid substance with a robust construction, will remain unchanged.